computproteomics/OmicsQ/README.md

 ## License

-OmicsQ is released under the Apache 2 License.
+OmicsQ is released under the MIT License.
 See the LICENSE file for details.

 ## Citation